 While many dads have long decided to stick to what they like, some dads continue to seek novelty and adventure, whether by hang-gliding, surfing, or just trying new spirits.
 So maybe dad has been hearing about this new breed of Asian whisky everyone’s slobbering over and is eager to try it for himself.
 It doesn’t matter how much you love him, though—most of the top Kavalans and Yamazakis are way too expensive to procure, if you can even find them.
 A splendid affordable and locatable option, however, is this corn (with a small amount of malt) whisky made from continuous distillation using Coffey stills.
 The grain whisky is initially light and fruity, finishing with some fudge and toffee notes

 You’ve been giving dad gifts for decades, since that first crayon drawing at age 3—but it seems to be getting harder and harder to get a reaction from him.
-Whether he knows his Scotch or not, he’ll take notice when he sees this tube of pricy, limited (just 12,000 bottles), and utterly unique whisky.
-The most recent edition in the series (dubbed “05.1—Self-Indulgence”) is also the first incarnation under Bruichladdich’s new master distiller Adam Hannett.
-At 24 years old and 48.4% ABV, this cask-strength, unpeated Islay is packed with fruity aromas and flavors, before unfolding into something more decadent and rich…a perfect treat for the dad who’s hard to please.
+Whether he knows his Scotch or not, he’ll take notice when he sees this tube of pricy, limited and utterly unique whisky.
+From master distiller Adam Hannett, the recipe for this hyper aged release is a closely guarded secret but the bottle itself is an instant collectible.
+The cask-strength, unpeated Islay whisky is packed with fruity aromas and flavors, before unfolding into something more decadent and rich…a perfect treat for the dad who’s hard to please.